Data Processing Using Parallel Computing

 Image.fromarray(ds.images[0].numpy())

-In order to modularize your dataset processing, it is often helpful to create functions for specific data processing tasks, and combine them in pipelines in order to transform your data end-to-end.
-In this example, you can create a pipeline using the
+In order to modularize your dataset processing, it is helpful to create functions for specific data processing tasks and combine them in pipelines.
+In this example, you can create a pipeline using the flip_vertical function from the first example and the resize function below.

 def resize(sample_in, sample_out, new_size):